Senior Vice President/Investments; Co-Branch Manager

-Bailey earned a B.A. in Business Management from North Carolina State University and holds the CERTIFIED FINANCIAL PLANNER™ certification.
+Bailey earned a B.S. in Business Management from North Carolina State University and holds the CERTIFIED FINANCIAL PLANNER™ certification.
 Bailey’s financial services career began in 2000 with Evergreen Investments in Charlotte.
-He became a financial advisor in 2002, spending 15 years with Wells Fargo Advisors in Pinehurst, prior to joining Stifel in 2017.
+He became a financial advisor in 2002, spending 15 years with Wells Fargo Advisors in Pinehurst prior to joining Stifel in 2017.

 Bailey has participated in many civic and community organizations, such as the Boys and Girls Club of the Sandhills.
 He currently serves as a board member of the Patriot Foundation and the investment committee for the Episcopal Diocese of North Carolina.

 Windy graduated from the University of North Carolina at Chapel Hill with a B.A. in Journalism.
 She worked as an advertising account executive on Hilton Head Island and later as editor of Pinehurst Magazine.
-She also worked with an investment firm for a number of years and was most recently employed by Moore County Schools, prior to joining Stifel in 2009.
+She also worked with an investment firm for a number of years and was most recently employed by Moore County Schools.

 Windy has served as president of the Junior Service League of Moore County and the PTA and also served as a board member of Moore County Symphony.
 She has also served the Cub Scouts, Young Life, and Emmanuel Episcopal Church.